playframework/playframework/documentation/manual/detailedTopics/assets/RequireJS-support.md

 ## Deployment

-The RequireJS optimizer doesn't kick-in until it is time to perform a deployment i.e. by running the `start`, `stage` or `dist` tasks.
+The RequireJS optimizer shouldn't generally kick-in until it is time to perform a deployment i.e. by running the `start`, `stage` or `dist` tasks.

 If you're using WebJars with your build then the RequireJS optimizer plugin will also ensure that any JavaScript resources referenced from within a WebJar are automatically referenced from the [jsdelivr](http://www.jsdelivr.com) CDN.
 In addition if any `.min.js` file is found then that will be used in place of `.js`.
 An added bonus here is that there is no change required to your html!